Sister Blandina: Correspondence

 Segale's experiences in areas east of the Rio Grande and south of the Sangre de Cristo Mountains (in Santa Fe County, New Mexico) were told through her diary At the End of the Santa Fe Trail, first published by Columbian Press in 1932, reprinted by Bruce Publishing, Milwaukee, Wisconsin, 1948).
 The book was based on the letters she exchanged with her sister Justine, who was also a religious sister in Ohio, with whom she enjoyed a long letter-writing relationship (the book was published in Italy in the mid-nineties with the title An Italian Nun in the West.)

 Quotes

 Segale fought against the injustices committed against the Native Americans and supported their civil rights; she wrote: "Poor wild hearts, how they feel full of anger and treated unfairly."

 In her letters, Segale referred to Billy the Kid: "His eyes were blue-gray, rosy complexion, and the air of a little boy... [looking no] more than seventeen years.
 He was an innocent, if not for the iron firmness of purpose, good or bad, that we read in the corner of my eye;... could choose the right path and instead chose the wrong."

 When she learned of his death, she noted:

 "Poor Billy the Kid, thus ending the career of a young man who started down the slope at the age of twelve to avenge an insult that had been done to his mother."

+Sainthood process

+Segale was the inspiration for a new direction for the CHI St. Joseph's Children Catholic charity in Albuquerque.
+The organization focuses on funding women to make home visits to low-income mothers and babies.
+Allen Sánchez and members of the charity were the first supporters for Segale's canonization.
+Archbishop Michael Sheehan of Santa Fe opened the sainthood cause in 2014.

+On 25 August 2015, supporters and researchers research to the Archdiocese of Santa Fe for her canonization process.
+Segale is the first person in New Mexico's over 400-year history to be vetted for sainthood.
+Peso Chavez, a private investigator was hired to help make the case.
+A 2025 report noted that Segale was close to being declared Venerable.